Franklin Mini Messenger 2022-23

 - Please remember to have your student(s) take their weekly antigen test prior to attending school every Monday.

-- We are eager to welcome back volunteers into our community!
+- We are eager to welcome volunteers back into our community!
 With this said, EVERY adult that wishes to volunteer at Franklin must attend Volunteer training led by Mrs. Hynding.
 Virtual opportunities are coming up Monday and Tuesday at 10 AM.
 There are additional requirements that are new to Franklin volunteers, so everyone must attend this refresher if you haven't already done so.
 Recorded sessions are not available.
 The Zoom link will be sent to all adults who sign up prior to the training.

 - Please sign up to attend a Volunteer Training session on the Franklin School PTA website at this link: